stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 But let's not talk about limitations.
 Instead, let's talk about awesomeness.
 But, before that, let's review the general architecture.

 ## Simple WebApp
-Our app will be split in two parts:
+Our app will be split into two parts:
  * A Haskell backend that talks to the database, coordinates people, sends emails and all that awesome stuff backends do.
- * A PureScript frontend that compiles to Javascript and runs on the browser;
+ * A PureScript frontend that compiles to JavaScript and runs on the browser;
    showing, in marvellous details using React, all the data that fetches from the backend.

-The two parts have to talk to eachother in order to have something useful.
+The two parts have to talk to each other in order to have something useful.
 We will use REST and JSON.
 That's it, the frontend will send HTTP requests full of JSON messages to the backend, in order to trigger actions;
 and the backend will respond to those requests with more JSON full of data, to be shown to the user.

 ### WebApp idea
 So we are going to build the next big thing.
 The website everyone definitely needs in their lives: a scientist browser, where we can browse names, photos and biographies of renowed scientists.

 Well, it may not be the next big thing, but you will definitely need it.
 I promise.

 ### Backend
 The backend is going to be simple: trusty Servant is going to provide us with endpoints that talk JSON and are full of scientist biographies.
 The API will provide (for now) a single endpoint:
-* GET /scientist/ : return a list of scientist biographies
+* `GET /scientist/` : return a list of scientist biographies

 ```haskell
 data Scientist = Scientist